Rom 7:24 – Who is the ‘wretched man’?

 Note the sequence, innocence, command, transgression, death.

-The apparent references to the Mosaic law would be anachronistic if the reference were to Adam.
+But the apparent references to the Mosaic law would be anachronistic if the reference were to Adam.

 (e) Paul is speaking of the experience of an unsaved person who is under conviction of sin.